mvousden/psap/doc/source/implementation.rst

    application graph :math:`A`, and solution structure :math:`s`.
 Appropriate selection of these structures will optimise the lookup and modification operations necessary for simulated annealing to function.
-This is discussed in the :ref:`Data Structures` section.
+This is discussed in the :ref:`Data Structure` section.

 .. _Selection: